Home

 • I can't look for financial aid until I have been accepted at a school.

-• While it is true that a college financial aid office will advise and assist you in the financial aid process, you can, and should begin looking into financial aid early in your junior year of high school.
-Begin to learn the financial aid terms, and the process.
+• While it is true that a college financial aid office will advise and assist you in the financial aid process, you can, and should begin looking into

 Some sites offer services in addition to scholarship searches that will be of value to student athletes.